 Essentially, operating leases are assets rented by a business.
 Ownership of these assets is not transferred to the lessee when the rental is over.

-In financial leases, the lease provider is responsible for the maintenance of the leased equipment, however, for operating leases the lessor is responsible for the running cost and maintenance of the equipment they lease.
+Lease provider is responsible for the maintenance of the leased equipment | The lessor is responsible for the running cost and maintenance of the equipment they lease. |

 The answer to this depends on what your goals are at the end of the lease.